OpenScan-org/OpenScan-Design/docs/OpenScanV2-Assembly.md

 # Printing and preparing the parts

 All V2 parts are designed as print in place, i.e., no part re-orientation or supports are required.
 When supports are needed, then they are already modeled into the files.
 The recommended print settings are 4 perimeters and approx. 40% cubic infill. *Printing with 0.2mm layer height is highly recommended* because all dimensions and clearances of the parts are modeled as multiples of 0.2mm!
 Also, the rotor height is critical when you want to use the optional bearing upgrade.
-If you print the rotor on a powder-coated sheet, then it will be slightly wider than anticipated. *Printing the rotor on a smooth or satin sheet is recommended*.
+If you print the rotor on a powder-coated sheet, it will be slightly wider than anticipated. *Printing the rotor on a smooth or satin sheet is recommended*.
 The parts should be printed in *PETG or ABS/ASA* if your printer can handle it.
 PLA can also work, but due to the enclosed design, excessive heat from the motors and drivers can slowly deform PLA in the long term.
 When printing PLA, the motor currents MUST be adjusted to a working minimum to prevent heat creep of PLA (approx. 0.5A).
 The cogwheel/gear for the rotor motor might have an over- or undersized center hole, depending on your printer settings and capabilities. *It is recommended to print out this gear in three sizes, 95%, 100%, and 105%*, to ensure that one of the gears fits.
 The gear should fit snugly in the shaft with sufficient friction to hold it in place.